tasb/ansible-training/labs/lab04.md

 This block should be added before the `tasks` section.
 Pay attention to the indentation.

-Then, edit the `Print Redis ping` task and change the `command` module to use the `redis-cli` command with the password:
+Then, edit the `Test Redis` task and change the `command` module to use the `redis-cli` command with the password:

 ```yaml
 - name: Test Redis